Academy 1/48 B-25G Mitchell Kit First Look

 North American began producing conversion kits to turn more 'stock' Mitchells into strafers, replacing the glass nose with gun mounts.
 Even so, North American engineers were still trying to keep up with the innovations from the field.
 Finally, a requirement came in that couldn't be done by the crews in the Pacific.
 Create a straffer with some high-powered punch that would be more effective against shipping.

 The engineers were given a 75mm canon that would be installed in what used to be the access crawlway into the glass nose.
 The extra weight of the gun was compensated with a shorter nose to maintain weight and balance.
-In addition to the cannon, the resulting B-25G was also armed with a pair of 50 caliber machine guns.
+In addition to the cannon, the resulting B-25G was also armed with a pair of 50 caliber machine guns in the nose.

 In operations, the 75mm gun had mixed results other than consistently bleeding off airspeed from the recoil.
 Nevertheless, the B-25G saw lots of action in the South Pacific.
 400 of these aircraft were produced, and these could strafe, gun and bomb its targets with devastating results.
 Even with the new nose, the aircraft could still drop 3,000 pounds of bombs on target.